drshahizan/SECP3843/submission/Vincboo/question5/question5.md

 #### Matric No.: A20EC0231
 #### Dataset: [Stories](https://github.com/drshahizan/dataset/tree/main/mongodb/07-stories)
 ## Question 5 (a)
 It  is imortant to optimize the performance when dealing with large JSON data.
-There are quite a few ways of dealing it such as convert data type, indexing and data caching.
+There are quite a few ways of dealing it such as indexing and data caching.
-### 1. Data Indexing
+### 1. Method 1:  Data Indexing
 Indexing can help to optimize the database management system by minimizes the need for excessive disk input/output operations and quickly locate the desired data based on the search criteria.
 #### 1. Select the collection that you want to create index in MongoDB Compass.
 <img src="https://github.com/drshahizan/SECP3843/assets/120615951/e8a3ec80-7c71-42b3-891d-b12982c269bb"/>